ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ### Example #2

-In this example, I used the `-L` option to search for files without the word "important" which results in a comparativley small number of files confirming that "important" is a common word.
+In this example, I used the `-L` option to search for files without the word "important" which results in a comparativley small number of files confirming that "important" is a common word which is a reasonable result.

 __command:__
 ```